Washington Child Custody Attorney

-If you or a loved one is going through a custody battle and need a child custody lawyer in Washington State, LaCoste Law can help.
+If you or a loved one is going through a custody battle and need a Washington child custody attorney, contact LaCoste Law.

 Parenting Plans in Washington State

-The most important thing for separating parents to know about child custody laws in Washington State is the proper terminology.
-For example, the law does not use the words “custody” and “visitation.”
-Instead, it refers to these terms jointly as “parenting plans.”
+The most important thing for divorcing parents to know about child custody laws in Washington State is the proper terminology.
+The Law refers to terms such as “custody” as “parenting plans.”

 In most cases, the judge will award primary custody to the parent who attended to most of the child’s needs prior to the divorce/separation.
 The state does encourage both parents to participate equally in parenting children.